paduagroup/tutorial-conda/README.md

     conda deactivate

-(If you have other Python installations in your computer outside Conda, for example with Homebrew or Pip, it is advisable to manage those installations while Conda is deactivated.)
+(If you have other Python installations in your computer outside Conda, for example with Homebrew or Pip, it is safer to manage those installations while Conda is deactivated.)

 ## 2 Channels

 Channels are repositories of packages.
 The `defaults` channel contains the large set of Anaconda packages and is sufficient for many uses.
 It is the channel configured by default.

-For an even wider choice and for scientific computing the `conda-forge` channel should be added:
+For an even wider choice and for scientific computing, you can add the `conda-forge` channel:

     conda config --append channels conda-forge